 It seems likely that the gun came from a merchant ship.
-If there was a Shenandoah connection, it must have come from one of the ships captured before the cruiser arrived in Melbourne but nothing is recorded in the prize lists.
-Ross Lawson suggested that it might have come from Captain Corbett’s supply ship (the Laurel or the John Fraser?) and as it was outdated, to be used for barter .
-(Letter of 26 April, VCT archive – Cannon Part 1)1982, To confuse matters more, Carroll Schulz said that he had been told that there were two cannon and that a larger one had been taken to Melbourne.
+Ross Lawson suggested that it might have come from Captain Corbett’s supply ship (the Laurel or the John Fraser?) and as it was outdated, to be used for barter.
+(Letter of 26 April, VCT archive – Cannon Part 11982).
+To confuse matters more, Carroll Schulz said that he had been told that there were two cannon and that a larger one had been taken to Melbourne.
 When fired by Dr Jenkins, it “lobbed a ball on French Island” (letter Ian Wilton, 19 February 1982).

 A Guide for the Guides.
 What shall we tell the visitors?

-The story of the Shenandoah connection is a legend.
+The story of the cannon’s Shenandoah connection is a myth.
 There is general agreement that the gun did not form part of the ordnance of the Shenandoah and no record of it coming from one of the captured vessels.
+It was probably given to Amess by John Cleeland but that does not help with the origin.
 It is concerning that so much trouble has been given to perpetuation of the myth (since 1950 at least) in the face of so much contradictory evidence.
 Churchill Island is an accredited museum and both paid and voluntary staff have a responsibility to distinguish historical fact from tradition and myth.
 The role of guide is to enhance the experience for visitors and so there is no harm in recounting the story of Amess’s gift as long as it is made clear that it is a tradition not supported by historical evidence.
-Furthermore, considerably historical evidence (difficulty in getting the cannon ashore, lack of record in the prize list) argues against the Shenandoah connection.
+Furthermore, considerable historical evidence (difficulty in getting the cannon ashore, lack of record in the prize list, lack of record in officers’ journals) argues against the Shenandoah connection.
 The origin of the cannon is not clear, though it seems to have been a maritime piece that was obsolete by the time Amess took over Churchill Island.
 Literature and displays should also indicate that the Shenandoah connection is a tradition not supported by fact.